-The Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Therefore, some amounts presented in this Schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.
+The Schedules are presented in accordance with the requirements of Title 2 U.S. Code of Federal and state Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the Uniform Grant Management Standards (UGMS).
+Therefore, some amounts presented in these Schedules may differ from amounts presented in, or used in the preparation of, the basic financial statements.